ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 :width: 375px
 :align: center
 ```
-We now have new update rule:
+We now have a new update rule:
 +++

 ```{code}